truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 There are four main costs to deduplication, because the deduplication process is very demanding - it requires much RAM, (probably) very fast SSDs in the pool, can in some cases take almost all of the CPU resources, and it can slow down the system's raw speed.
 In effect DDT can save much storage size and pool expense, but at the cost of server RAM/CPU/SSD cost and loss of "top end" I/O speeds.

 * Deduplication requires almost immediate access to the DDT.
 In a deduplicated pool, every block potentially needs DDT access.
 The number of small I/Os can be colossal - copying a 300 GB file could require tens, perhaps hundreds of millions of 4K I/O to the DDT.
 This is extremely punishing and slow.
 Therefore RAM should be large enough to store the entire DDT _as well as any other metadata_ and the pool should almost always be configured using "special vdevs" for metadata comprising fast high quality SSDs, again for high speed access.
 Data rates of 50,000 to 300,000 4K I/O per second (IOPS) are _typical and reported on the forum_ for SSDs handling DDT.
 Be warned!
-If your RAM is insufficient, the pool will run extremely slowly.
-If your SSDs are unreliable or slow under mixed sustained loads, your pool will slow down as well or may lose data if enough SSDs fail.
+If RAM is insufficient, the pool will run extremely slowly.
+If the SSDs are unreliable or slow under mixed sustained loads, the pool will slow down as well or may lose data if enough SSDs fail.

 * Deduplication is extremely CPU intensive.
 Hashing is a complex operation and deduplication uses it on every read and write.
 It is possible for some operations (notably `scrub` and other intense activities) to use the entirety of an 8 - 32 core CPU if provided, in the effort to meet the demand for computational power for deduplication.